 We are currently seeking feedback on the integration to identify areas for future development.
 Please send your feedback to firstname.lastname@example.org or complete this Google form, which you can submit anonymously.

 If you have any questions, or are experiencing technical issues?
 Send them to email@example.com too!

 The sandbox is available at: https://archocul.scholarsportal.info/

 Members of OCUL can access the sandbox without further setup - you're good to go!

-All users outside of OCUL schools must fill out a short request form to gain access to the instance.
-The form to do so is here: https://survey.scholarsportal.info/index.php/568983
+All users outside of OCUL schools must submit a request to gain access to the instance.
+Please email firstname.lastname@example.org.

 Notes on the Sandbox